We crossed the Chao Phraya River from Wat Arun to reach another temple complex in Bangkok.

 This is actually a place of worship and solitude.
 Sometimes it’s just sad to think that the Thais’ culture and way of praying is sometimes disrupted by tourists.
 I think the best thing we could do as travelers is to be sensitive, try not to make any noise as much as possible.
 Respect the people and the place.

 I admit.
 Thailand has so much to offer.
-Beaches? we also have lots of gorgeous beaches in the Philippines What I enjoy the most about Thailand is the food and culture.
+Beaches? we also have lots of gorgeous beaches in the Philippines What I enjoy the most is Thailand’s food and culture.
 And touring the temples is the best way to get a glimpse of Thai’s vibrant history and way of life.

 Wat Pho Quick Facts